JavierMendez-Coder/COREAA/README.md

 ## Roadmap

 - [x] Update the `README.md` to a more informative one.
-- [ ] Stablish the main page design and color theme.
+- [ ] Stablish the main page design and color palette.

 See the [open issues](https://github.com/javiermendez-coder/COREAA/issues) for a full list of proposed features (and known issues).